decretist/Dissertation/Chapter3/chapter3.md

 the study of Roman law in the early twelfth century than we think he should have been.
-On the other hand, he seems to have been more aware of, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.
+On the other hand, he seems to have been more aware of, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.[^1]

+[^1]: See [@kuttner_father_1941].
+Kuttner argues is that Gratian applied Ivo's program as it had been developed in the intervening forty years by scholastic theology, most notably by Abelard, not in its original form: scholastic theology got the program from Ivo, Gratian got it from scholastic theology.
+See also [@luscombe_abelard_1969].

 Odofredus (†1265), a professor of law at Bologna, claimed that Gratian "was staying" (stabat) at the monastery of SS.
 Felice and